wightsci/OneNoteUtilitiesGraph/README.md

 * Support for Tags
 * HTML Templates for Pages
+* Merge-to-OneNote
+* Out-ONPage
-* New Graph REST features as they are relased
+* New Graph REST features as they are released